p-cap/L3-Diary/3-Mar/7-Mar/Readme.md

 ```
 Per apple dcoumentation, "A type of object with a publisher that emits the changed value before the object has changed.
 By default an ObservableObject synthesizes an objectWillChange publisher that emits the changed value before
-any of its @Published properties changes"
+any of its @Published properties changes".
+It is useful when implementing objects across classes

 # Playing around with Codable protocol